convincedcoder/convincedcoder.github.io-source/_posts/2018-09-08-SQL-NoSQL-NewSQL.md

 In relational databases, data is stored in tables (actually called relations in relational terminology).
 Each table has a set of columns, each of a certain type, that can hold data for the rows in the table.
 Typically, each table has a subset of columns, the table's primary key (PK), that uniquely identifies each row in the table.
 There may also be other subsets of columns uniquely identifying each row in the table , known as alternate keys (AK).
 Indexes can be defined on columns or sets of columns.
 The columns in an index may or may not form a key.

-Rows and different tables can be linked to each other through relationships.
+Rows in different tables can be linked to each other through relationships.
 A table can link to another table by including the column(s) of that table's primary Key.
 This is called a foreign key (FK).
 This way, it is possible to link rows in a table to rows in another table, forming one-to-one relationships and one-to-many relationships.
 It is also possible to represent many-to-many relationships by using an intermediate table to store foreign keys to both tables in the relationship.

 All of the tables, columns, keys, relationships, etc. are defined in the database schema.
 The database actively enforces the schema and forbids data that doesn't match it (incorrect data type for a column, foreign key linking to a row that doesn't exist, ...).